Go back

 Recent highlights

-• 2022 The Walkabout Session at the Coimbra Group High-Level Seminar on Education Policy “From learning spaces to learning environments”, organized at the University of Uppsala.
-EDU WG members contributed to the event with examples of innovative teaching and learning activities during the Walkabout Session which featured innovative use of learning spaces within the Coimbra Group network.
-The working group also proposed the creation of a collegial network on learning environments.
+• Walkabout Session at the 2022 Coimbra Group High-Level Seminar on Education Policy, “From learning spaces to learning environments”, organized at the University of Uppsala.
+EDU WG members contributed to the event with examples of innovative teaching and learning activities during the Walkabout Session which featured innovative use of learning spaces across the CG network.
+The WG also proposed the creation of a collegial network on learning environments.

-• 2023 Webinar on “Hybrid and Virtual Learning Spaces” at the Open Education Week, EDEN Network.
-The webinar built on the work conducted by members of the Education Innovation Working Group on innovative learning spaces.
+• 2023 Webinar on “Hybrid and Virtual Learning Spaces” at the Open Education Week hosted by the EDEN Network.
+The webinar built on the work conducted by EDU WG members on innovative learning spaces.
 Hybrid and virtual learning spaces are increasingly planned, designed and evaluated for their rich instructional potential, especially in the context of transnational teaching and learning initiatives, but also as an effect of post-pandemic developments in higher education institutions.

 • 2023 EDU WG Seminar on Learning Analytics.
-This seminar launches the work on Technology Enhanced Learning and Teaching through the scope of Learning Analytics.
-The strong increase of LMS usage in Higher Education due to the COVID crisis also increased the amount of data that are collected by those systems.
+This seminar launched the work on Technology Enhanced Learning and Teaching through the scope of Learning Analytics.
+The strong increase of Learning Management Systems (LMS) usage in Higher Education due to the COVID crisis also increased the amount of data that are collected by those systems.
 With Learning Analytics, it is possible to analyse and to provide information to students and teachers on Intelligent Tutoring Systems for example.
 It also allows three levels of application, micro-level (ITS, individual engagement), meso-level (for the whole classroom and/or the whole university) and macro-level (for the whole educational system).

 Ongoing/forthcoming activities